cudmore/homecage/docs/docs/dev-notes.md

 and [my blog post](http://blog.cudmore.io/post/2018/01/14/nginx+flask+uwsgi+rest/)

-- install nginx and uwsgi
+- Install nginx and uwsgi

 ```
 sudo apt-get install nginx
 sudo pip install uwsgi
 ```

-- start and stop nginx
+- Start and stop nginx

     sudo service nginx start

-- change group (not user) of folder
+- Change group (not user) of folder

     sudo chown -R pi:www-data /home/pi/homecage/homecage_app

-- not sure if this is necessary but won't hurt and should not break
+- Not sure if this is necessary but won't hurt and should not break

 	sudo usermod -aG www-data pi

-- contents of homecage/homecage_app/uwsgi_config.ini
+- Contents of homecage/homecage_app/uwsgi_config.ini

 Because we are using GPIO callbacks, we can't have more than 1 process and 1 thread.